-MRP software also aids in inventory and production schedules to produce products and complete manufacturing jobs.
+MRP also aids in inventory and production schedules to produce products and complete manufacturing jobs.
 An MRP system determines which assemblies must be built, what materials must be purchased, and the order in which to build products to meet customer due dates.

 MRP software can be highly specific to an organization’s size, scale of manufacturing, or industry.
-Because every manufacturing operation is different, there’s no one-size-fits-all software solution; instead, there are dozens of great MRP software products available to help manufacturers meet their specific needs.
+Because every manufacturing operation is different, there’s no one-size-fits-all solution; instead, there are dozens of great MRP products available to help manufacturers meet their specific needs.

 An example of an MRP software is MRPEasy, a software-as-a-service production planning and warehouse management tool popular among small and medium-sized organizations.
 The main goal of this solution as well as many other MRP options is “What is the actual production cost, and when will the order be ready?”

 Two noticeable trends have emerged in MRP: the evolution from MRP I to MRP II, and the evolution from MRP II to ERP.
 The major differences among MRP I, MRP II, and ERP come from technological advances that have led to systems that offer greater functionality and control.